The Importance of Workplace Policies in Ontarioachkarlaw-admin

 Having a clearly drafted employee handbook is beneficial to both employers and employees.
-An employee handbook allows employers to communicate their company’s goals, procedures, policies, and expectations.
+An employee handbook outlines the various workplace policies, and allows employers to communicate their company’s goals, procedures, policies, and expectations.
 In turn, employees have a clear understanding of how to meet the standards expected of them.

 By ensuring that workplace policies and expectations are clear, businesses can foster a positive working environment where everyone is one the same page, while reducing its own liability.